Tycro-Games/tycro-games.github.io/_posts/2024-02-24-Learning-Raytracing-in-8-weeks Part 2.md

 	return rPer + rPar;
 }
 ```
-I will skip the explanation of how to get there as you can find it quite easily in Ray Tracing in One Weekend.
+I will skip the explanation of how to get there, as you can find it quite easily in Ray Tracing in One Weekend.

 For further reading, I found an interesting course [presentation](https://cseweb.ucsd.edu/classes/sp17/cse168-a/CSE168_03_Fresnel.pdf) that has a lot of good information on this topic.

 ## How we traverse voxels
 The algorithm I have in my project is based on [this](https://www.researchgate.net/publication/2611491_A_Fast_Voxel_Traversal_Algorithm_for_Ray_Tracing) paper that describes the algorithm.
-The TLDR version is that when we shoot a ray we check if it missed the whole voxel volume, if we did not we are going to increment the distance exactly to the next voxel until we get outside the voxel volume or hit a non-empty one.
+The TLDR version is that when we shoot a ray, we check if it missed the whole voxel volume.
+If it did not, then we can increment the distance exactly to the next voxel until we get outside the voxel volume or hit a non-empty one.

 This image is from a nice [video](https://www.youtube.com/watch?v=gXSHtBZFxEI) explaining the traversal.